 So, what does it do?

 The FireBoard is a Wi-Fi meat thermometer.
-If you’re not entirely up to speed with that means, a good Wi-Fi meat thermometer lets you monitor the internal temperature of your meat remotely via your smartphone, essentially letting you keep a figurative eye on your meat as it grills - from virtually anywhere in the world.
+If you’re not entirely up to speed with that means jump over and review our meat thermometer guide.
+All in all, a good Wi-Fi reader lets you monitor the internal temperature of your meat remotely via your smartphone, essentially letting you keep a figurative eye on your meat as it grills - from virtually anywhere in the world.

 It works via WiFi or via Bluetooth.